LeadGeekSquad/JavaScriptQuizApp/README.md

 - Answer the multiple-choice questions.
 - Get immediate feedback and track your score.
+- After submitting, it provides correct answer choice in green color and incorrect answer choice in red color
-- Refresh to try again or improve your score!
+- Refresh or click on regenerate questions button to try again or improve your score!

 ## Contributing